Guidance on Federal Regulations and Executive Orders

 Community resources are also available from sources like ACLU Rhode Island.

-You may contact the Office of the General Counsel, International Student and Scholar Affairs, and Human Resources for more information.
-If external resources, including legal counsel is sought, community members are encouraged to use their own due diligence to properly vet such resources.
+You may contact General Counsel, International Student and Scholar Affairs, and Human Resources for more information.
+If community members seek external resources, including legal counsel, we encourage that they use their own due diligence to properly vet such resources.
 RISD cannot provide legal advice or representation to individuals in connection with personal matters.

 What internal resources exist to support students?

-Student Life staff is here to support you with anything you may need, and through Counseling and Psychological Services (CAPS) you can access mental health support 24 hours a day, seven days a week by calling 401 454-6637.
+Student Life staff can support you with anything you may need, and through Counseling and Psychological Services (CAPS) you can access mental health support 24 hours a day, seven days a week, by calling 401 454-6637.

-Students who experience an emergency such as, but not limited to, food or housing insecurity can apply for emergency funding here.
+Students who experience an emergency, such as, but not limited to, food or housing insecurity, can apply for emergency funding.

 What resources exist to support employees?

-Employees needing personal support may contact Coastline EAP, our employee assistance provider, at 800 445-1195 for 24/7 confidential counseling and referral/resource services.
+Employees who need personal support may contact Coastline EAP, our employee assistance provider at 800-445-1195 for 24/7 confidential counseling and referral/resource services.